EddieChoCho/tech_notes/Java/High-PerformanceJavaPersistence.md

         ```
         PostDetails details = entityManager.find(Child.class, parent.getId());
         ```
         * To optimize the use case, the query cache would be required as well, but the query cache is not without issues either.

 ##### 11.4.2 Bidirectional @OneToOne

 * The parent-side defines a `mappedBy` attribute because the child-side (which can still share the primary key with its parent) is still in charge of this JPA relationship.
     * @OneToOne(mappedBy = "fieldName")
 * Even if the association is lazy, when fetching a Post entity, Hibernate fetches the child entity as well.
 * Note: But the lazy association is still workable with the child-side entity.

-#####

 ### 12.Inheritance

+* Discriminator column

+#### Single table

+* Because all subclass properties are collocated in a single table, NOT NULL constraints are not allowed for columns belonging to subclasses.
+* From a data integrity perspective, this limitation defeats the purpose of Consistency (guaranteed by the ACID properties).
+* Nevertheless, the data integrity rules can be enforced through database trigger procedures (a column non-nullability is accounted based on the class discriminator value).
+* Another approach is to move the check into the data access layer.
+    * Bean Validation can validate @NotNull properties at runtime.
+    * JPA also defines callback methods (e.g. @PreUpdate, @PreUpdate) as well as entity listeners(e.g. @EntityListeners) which can throw an exception when a non-null constraint is violated.

+#### Join table

+* Performance impact with writing data
+    * When writing data, Hibernate requires two insert statements for each subclass entity, so there’s a performance impact compared to single table inheritance.
+    * The index memory footprint also increases because instead of a single table primary key, the database must index the base class and all subclasses primary keys.
+* Performance impact with reading data
+    * When reading data, polymorphic queries require joining the base class with all subclass tables, so, if there are n subclasses, Hibernate will need n + 1 joins.
+    * The more joins, the more difficult it is for the database to calculate the most efficient execution plan.

+#### Table-per-class

+* While write operations are faster than in the joined table strategy, the read operations are only efficient when querying against the actual subclass entities.
+* Polymorphic queries can have a considerable performance impact because Hibernate must select all subclass tables and use UNION ALL to build the whole inheritance tree result set.
+* The more subclass tables, the least efficient the polymorphic queries will get.

+#### Mapped superclass

+* Although polymorphic queries and associations are no longer permitted, the @MappedSuperclass yields very efficient read and write operations.
+* Like single and table-per-class inheritance, write operations require a single insert statement and reading only needs to select from one table only.